qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 ## Prepare sample dataset

 To conduct a neural search on startup descriptions, you must first encode the description data into vectors.
-To process text, you need to use a pre-trained sentence encoder model.
-The [sentence-transformers](https://github.com/UKPLab/sentence-transformers) library lets you conveniently download and use many pre-trained models, such as DistilBERT, MPNet, e.t.c..
+To process text, you can use a pre-trained models like [BERT](https://en.wikipedia.org/wiki/BERT_(language_model) or sentence transformers.
+The [sentence-transformers](https://github.com/UKPLab/sentence-transformers) library lets you conveniently download and use many pre-trained models, such as DistilBERT, MPNet, etc.

 1. First you need to download the dataset.